 The best houseboat accommodations on the Amsterdam canals

-Amsterdam Houseboats are a typical phenomenon for in the Netherlands.
-You will find these floating houses in various canals all over the city and in total there are 2500 houseboats in Amsterdam.
+Amsterdam Houseboats are a typical phenomenon in the Netherlands.
+You will find these floating houses in various canals all over the city, and in total, there are 2500 houseboats in Amsterdam.
 According to the Amsterdam municipality, this number is not growing anytime soon, because the municipality has set the limit at 2500 boats.
 Nowadays, houseboats in Amsterdam are connected to the electricity grid and sewage system.

 There are different types of houseboats in Amsterdam.
 Many are built as such, but there are also cargo ships and yachts converted into houseboats, and you can stay on the houseboats in the winter as well as in the summer.
-It is not possible to sail with houseboats, they are fixed at their own berth and are connected to the electricity grid and the sewer system of the city.
-Houseboats have everything a house has: a normal water supply, toilet and bathroom; all houseboats are well heated during the winter months and most have central heating.
+Sailing with houseboats is impossible in most cases; they are fixed at their own berth and connected to the city’s electricity grid and sewer system.
+Houseboats have everything a house has: a normal water supply, toilet and bathroom; all houseboats are well-heated during the winter months, and most have central heating.

 Bookable houseboat accommodations in Amsterdam

 Interested in staying in a houseboat in Amsterdam?
-Check out our list below with some of the best houseboat accommodations, in different price categories.
+Check out our list below with some of the best houseboat accommodations in different price categories.
 We’ve only selected the finest houseboat bed & breakfast places for you.
-They are all screened on their permit from the government and their Chamber of Commerce registration.
+They are all screened on their government permit and Chamber of Commerce registration.
 Are you determined to stay on a boat accommodation during your stay?
 We strongly recommend checking availability on BookaHouseboat.com, a local booking site dedicated to floating accommodations in and near Amsterdam!

 This former cruise ship is now permanently moored in the Eastern Docklands, east of the city centre of Amsterdam.
 This fairly quiet neighbourhood makes this accommodation a great fit for (small) families, or travellers that enjoy a break from the hectic city.
 At the same time, within a few hundred metres from the houseboat, any required facilities can be found; bars, restaurants and supermarkets.
 The location is also great in combination with a bicycle, you can blend in with the Amsterdam locals and explore the entire city by bike.
 Alternatively, you can also use public transport; there’s a tram and bus stop within 100 metres from the vessel.